Cysharp/GrpcWebSocketBridge/README.md

 });
 ```

+> [!WARNING]
-**WARNING:** In this example, all are set to accept, but CORS policies should be configured with care to avoid security issues.
+> In this example, all are set to accept, but CORS policies should be configured with care to avoid security issues.

-Add CORS, WebSocket, GrpcWebSocketRequestRoutingEnabler and GrpcWebSocketBridge middleware.
+Add `CORS`, `WebSockets`, `GrpcWebSocketRequestRoutingEnabler` and `GrpcWebSocketBridge` middleware.

 ```csharp
 var app = builder.Build();